AksoEo/voting/README.md

 - ranked pairs
 - single transferable vote

+It also implements:

+- yes/no
+- yes/no/blank
+- UEA threshold majority

+Ballots are not validated.

 ## Usage
 Build with `npm install; npm run build`.
 Javascript output will be in `dist/`.